-Another simple insight – that many children with brain tumours speak to imaginary friends – was the starting point for a wonderful campaign for the Pediatric Brain Tumor Foundation.
+Another simple insight – that many children with brain tumors speak to imaginary friends – was the starting point for a wonderful campaign for the Pediatric Brain Tumor Foundation.

 The Imaginary Friend Society, co-ordinated by RPA but featuring the pro bono efforts of more than 20 agencies, brings a series of characters to life that teach children the basics about their illness through online resources and bedside screens.

 Each character, created by a different agency, has its own animation to deliver crucial messages to children in ‘kid speak’.
 It’s a fantastic example of how the principles of health literacy can be delivered with flair and creativity.

 The big learning for me was about the impact of longer-form storytelling.
 Much like Pfizer yesterday, Medulla shared a film that was unafraid to take its time in exploring a story.
 In this case, the insight was that talking about death is something of a taboo in Indian culture, meaning many life-limited patients never talk through their options for palliative care.

 Medulla’s response was to create a film that saw a handful of people living with terminal illness perform their first ever stand-up gigs, sharing jokes about their illness to a packed audience.

 Eighty-seven-year-old Pooran Isarsingh, who’d traveled from India to be at the festival, raised a few more laughs and she shared her experience with the crowd at Cannes.